 Would these used, chipped bricks pose any sort of technical problem or just cosmetic?

 I look forward to seeing your plans.
-I’d prefer to download the info if still possible.
-Your site is (more…)
+I’d prefer to receive the info over the Internet if the option is still possible.
+Your site is Continue reading

 What is the optimal flue width and depth?
 This is one of the important questions, especially in indoor ovens.
 Say that the entry opening to the oven is 10″ – 245mm high and the width isn’t crucial (but most commonly I make the entry 400mm = 15-3/4 inches wide.)
 The size of the flue, which is the boxed space around and above the entry surface area (also called hood or air vent or just a box) has to be spacious enough so completely all the exhaust fumes, 100% of the hot air gases exiting the oven, all gets directed only upwards into the hot air passage and through the chimney they travel out.